Guide

 Zoho Flow for scheduled sync

-The architecture for scheduled email sync with Zoho Flow:
+The architecture for scheduled email sync with Zoho Flow has 4 steps:

 1. Create a Zoho Flow with a Schedule trigger (e.g., every hour)